-In the data directory whgb\data on the Brazil School network drive you can find an IMAGIC image file with five "worm hemoglobin" particles called test\images.
+On the hands-on directory whgb\data you can find an IMAGIC image file with five "worm hemoglobin" particles called test\images.
 Copy both files (test\images.hed and test\images.img) to your working directory.

 You can actually use any test images you generated so far too.
 But at this stage of the hands-on it can be helpful to play around with "real science" images.